ErykDevZebra/EmptyAVLProject/README.md

 To get a local copy up and running follow these simple steps.

 ### Prerequisites
-Compiling the program requires Ubuntu operating system with GNU gcc compiler installed.
+Compiling the program requires Ubuntu operating system with GNU gcc compiler and CMake installed.
 Having Aurora [Aurora™ Vision Library](https://www.adaptive-vision.com/en/user_area/download/) installed is also mandatory for include files.

 CMake installation on Ubuntu